Trivoz/Trivoz/README.md

+Hi there :wave:

+My name is Joshua Rose.

-Hi there :wave: I'm a student at MQ university, Sydney Australia
+I'm a student at MQ university, Sydney Australia

 ##### Talk to me about: